HaseebJaved59/ecommerce-admin-api/README.md

 # E-commerce Admin API

 ## Overview
-A FastAPI-based backend to power an admin dashboard for e-commerce insights including:
+A FastAPI-based backend to power an admin dashboard for e-commerce insights.
-- Product management
-- Sales tracking
-- Inventory status
-- Revenue reporting (daily/weekly/monthly/yearly)

 ## 🚀 Tech Stack
 - Python + FastAPI